mroberts1/BOOTSTRA.386/manual/index.md

 # Preface

-It was Fall 1982, headquarters in Boston tasked us with a bringing the microcomputer to the general public.
-Their fever dream was a full-screen interface supporting pointing devices connected through any bus, full color displays, and running on everything from future palmtops to today's mainframes.
-Also, it has to fit on a single floppy and a non-technical person should be able to use it in minutes.
+It was Fall 1982.
+Headquarters in Boston tasked us with bringing the microcomputer to the mainstream.
+Their dream was a full-screen interface supporting pointing devices connected through any bus and color displays running on everything from future palmtops to today's mainframes.
+Also, they want it to fit on a single floppy and be usable by a non-technical person in minutes.

-The problem is nobody has built this. knows how to build that.
-We don't even know if today's micros are capable of such a feat.
-We were going to try it anyway.
+The problem is nobody has built this and nobody knows how.
+We don't even know if IBM PCs are capable of such a feat.

+We're going to try anyway.

 This is our story.

 # Planning Party

 When Nolan Bushnell sold Atari to start Chuck-E-Cheese a few years ago, we joked he was just going lower in the stack - providing the fuel to the fire on Sandhill Road.
-At least fuel to a team of ambitious engineers who I was eating late night pizza in Menlo Park on a Saturday night around New Year with.
+At least fuel to a team of ambitious engineers who I was eating late night pizza in Menlo Park on a Saturday night shortly after Halloween.

 We were talking about the future of computing and how it was going to change the office of the 1990s.
 We had been passing around this book, Smalltalk-80, describing some personal office computers by Xerox, unrelated to their 500 series minicomputers, to be used by just a single non-technical person to do work in a way that obsoletes the mail room, switchboard, and even the secretary.